 The prefiltration stage was also enhanced.
 The Class G4 coarse dust filters previously in use here were replaced by EMW® Class F8 fine filters, selected specifically to best protect the (H)EPA final filters and prolong their service life.
-The coalescer stage for coarse dust removal remained unchanged at Class G3.
+The coalescer stage for coarse dust removal replaced by the Poret® coalescer media.
 The upgrade did not require any modification of the filter house structure.